 Services need to be welcoming to all and able to understand and respond to a variety of needs and requirements.
 This means being prepared to adapt and change what we provide.
-For example, by providing multi-cultural meals for pensioners and in our schools; a multi-racial Under Fives service, catering for children with disabilities and special needs; a refuse collection that in general offers a kerb side collection but that provides doorstep service for disabled people or pensioners requiring it; leisure facilities for working-class teenagers.
+For example, by providing multi-cultural meals for pensioners and in our schools; a multi-racial Under Fives service, catering for children with disabilities and special needs; a refuse collection which in general offers a kerb side collection but which provides a doorstep service for disabled people or pensioners requiring it; leisure facilities for working-class teenagers.

-Service based on need
+Services based on need